solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. Go to the relevant account.
 2. Settings > "Manage Assets".
-3. Choose the asset you would like to trust.
-Then, choose “trust asset”.
+3. Select the asset you would like to trust.
+Then, select “trust asset”.

 ![null](/images/screen-shot-2019-02-26-at-13.05.35.png)